hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 umount /mnt
 reboot
 ```

+Tip: The first time I rebooted using this method there was an upstream bug in gummiboot, so I couldn't get into the system.
+I found out by accident that sticking the USB Arch stick in didn't load the live system, but luckily booted straight into the root system with its working version of gummiboot.
+Worth a try.

 ## Basic configuration

 The `ais` script from the install copied `aui` over to /root, so when you first login run `./aui`.
 This will help you the rest of the way in setting up the system.